 If after speaking to an appraiser you still want to request an official review of your assessment, you can fill out a review request form which will be available on our website at www.albemarle.org.
-Written requests for the County Assessor's review of your assessment before the Board of Equalization (BOE) convenes must be made to the Assessor by close of business (5:00 p.m.) on February 28, 2018.
-We will consider any information you provide with your request, visit your property if necessary and respond to you in writing as soon as possible after making a decision regarding your appeal.
+Written requests for the County Assessor's review of your assessment before the Board of Equalization (BOE) convenes must be made to the Assessor by close of business (5:00 p.m.) or postmarked on February 28, 2019.
+We will consider any information you provide with your request, visit your property (an interior inspection is required) and respond to you in writing as soon as possible after making a decision regarding your appeal.